 Safeguarding this layer needs bio-metric security, camera-based surveillance, key cards, and other physical monitoring.

 - Data Link Layer comprises of data packets transported from the physical layer.
 Any malfunctioning in this layer or data breach can impede the working of the network layer.
-Vulnerabilities that can be used and attacks that can be made in this layer are MAC address spoofing as well as Virtual-LAN circumvention.
+Vulnerabilities that can be used and attacks that can be made in this layer are MAC address spoofing and virtual-LAN circumvention.

 So for protecting your system, common security mechanisms are MAC address filtering, assessment of wireless applications, checking of proper data encryption standards.

 - Network Layer is the last of the media layer and has an association with the real world.
 It deals with the addressing and routing of packets.
 IP address spoofing is one o the common attack of this phase.
-Strengthening this layer needs the techniques of firm anti-spoofing, proper implementation of firewalls and routing filters as well as secure routing protocols.
+Strengthening this layer needs the techniques of firm anti-spoofing, proper implementation of firewalls and routing filters, and secure routing protocols.

 The subsequent four layers are host layers:

 - Transport Layer - comes under the logical layer, which helps in transferring variable-length data sequence.
-The reliability of this layer can be achieved by ensuring the segmentation and de-segmentation mechanism, as well as error control.
-For security purposes, this layer needs an appropriate implementation of firewall, restrictive admission of transmission protocols, and their appropriate port number.
+The reliability of this layer can be achieved by ensuring the segmentation and de-segmentation mechanism and error control.
+For security purposes, this layer needs an appropriate firewall, restrictive admission of transmission protocols, and appropriate port number.